borntofrappe/game-development/03 Match Three/Prep/Swap 0/README.md

 end
 ```

 I use the index value to draw the tiles side by side.
+In `love.draw` then, I translate the grid to the center of the window.